Scholarships

 View Form

-Available to two undergraduate or graduate students in Elementary Education.
+Available to four undergraduate or graduate students in Elementary Education.

 The essay prompt (no more than 750 words, 3,800 characters) is: “What life experiences have led you to study education, and how will those experiences influence your role as an elementary educator?”
 An additional statement is required, demonstrating financial need.
 A statement could include describing the gap between financial aid and tuition costs and/or family and employment hardships.